 First, you’ll need to make sure your hosting company has TLS 1.2 enabled on your server.
 Most PCI compliant hosts will already have this in place, but there are some who will require you to move to a new server.
 This should be something they do for you for free, as PCI compliance is pretty much required these days.
 So fight them on it if they give you any grief.

 Hosted with us?
 Not to worry, we added support for TLS 1.2 over a year ago, so your Authorize.net account will continue to work as it always has!
-We will HAVE to disable TLS 1.0 and 1.1 in 2018, but we will be leaving it in place for now.
+We also disabled TLS 1.0 and 1.1 earlier this month, so your PCI scan will pass with flying colors!

 Questions?
 PCI Compliance issues?
 Completely lost?
 Contact us!